-The FY2020 proposed budget maintains the Town's general operating millage rate of 4.500 mills resulting in slightly higher overall tax revenue.
-This is due to a combined 1% increase in taxable value plus new construction on the tax roll.
-The Miami-Dade County Property Appraiser reported on June 1, 2019, the 2019 Estimated Taxable Value of \$3,118,000,000; an increase of \$31.98 million over the 2018 Preliminary Certification of Taxable Value.
+The FY 2020 proposed budget reduces the Town's general operating millage rate from 4.500 mills to 4.4000 mills.
+FY 2020 will be the fourth consecutive year the Town's millage rate will decrease.
+The millage reduction combined with the Town's overall 1% increase in taxable value will generate \$165,000 less property tax revenue.
+The Miami-Dade County Property Appraiser reported on July 1, 2019 the 2019 Preliminary Certification of Taxable Value of \$3,116,633,395; an increase of \$30.6 million over the 2018 Preliminary Certification of Taxable Value.
 The Town's tax base has diversified and strengthened over the past five years from new development projects and construction incorporated into the tax rolls.

-This growth in taxable value leveled off in FY2020, and now supports a firm tax base to provide the resources to invest in the community, address the Town's changing needs, demand for services (recreational programming, equipment, facilities and infrastructure), and attract business to Surfside.
-The permanent annual 10% cap on assessed value for non-homesteaded property (residential and commercial) was approved by voters in the November 2018 General Election.
-Effective January 1, 2019, and the impact to the Town's tax base and ad valorem revenue in FY2020 has not yet been determined.
+This growth in taxable value leveled off in FY 2020, and now supports a firm tax base to provide the resources to invest in the community, address the Town's changing needs, demand for services, recreational programming, equipment, facilities and infrastructure, and attract business to Surfside.

-The proposed net operating budaet for FY2020 is \$31,877,191 which is \$144,599 more than the FY2019 adopted budget.
-The FY2020 proposed budget will continue to improve the Town's financial stability with an increase in General fund reserves of \$1,892,834.
+The FY 2020 adopted net operating budget for FY 2020 is \$31,680,945 which is \$51,647 less FΥ 2019 than the adopted net operating budget.
+The FY2020 budget will continue to improve Town's the financial stability with an increase in General fund reserves of \$2,126,495.